-Research was also undertaken with participants in a largescale bespoke Continuing Professional Development (CPD) programme.
+Research was also undertaken with participants in a large-scale bespoke continuing professional development (CPD) programme.
 This indicated that members recognised significant benefits to customers and their own development from participating in CPD.
 The results also showed that 97% would recommend the Institute's CPD content.

 The Institute's Chartered Banker magazine remains central to member communications with four issues produced over the year.
-The impact of the pandemic was felt here too, both in pausing physical distribution for two issues and in the focus of our articles which considered the impact on the fraud landscape, the future of commercial and corporate banking, economic recovery and the opportunities to build back better.
+The impact of the pandemic was felt here too, both in pausing physical distribution for two issue and in the focus of our articles which considered the impact on the fraud landscape, the future of commercial and corporate banking, economic recovery and the opportunities to build back better.